-Exclamation Point Rasbora (Boraras urophthalmoides) Fish Species Profile
+Exclamation Point Rasbora (Boraras urophthalmoides) Species Profile & Care Guide

 The Exclamation Point Rasbora is a very hardy and peaceful fish but does not fair well with community fish due to its small size and rather timid nature.
 It will do best when maintained alone, with similar sized fish or other miniature species.
 This Rasbora also makes an ideal companion for shy anabantoids and are perfect for the nano or planted aquarium.